anilsambasivan/react-infinite-scrolling/README.md

 This is really a basic implementation, I kep it as simple as possible, more sophisticated feature implementation could be done by extending this simple version.

 email me anil.sambasivan@gmail.com for assitance

+Step to run the app

+You should have node latest stable version installed before running below steps

+#1

+npm install

+#2

+npm start

+it will auto navigate to your default browser, if not use http://localhost:3000/